keijop/frontend-mentor-interactive-rating/README.md

-# Frontend Mentor - Intro component solution
+# Frontend Mentor - Interactive rating component solution

 This is a solution to the [Interactive rating component component challenge on Frontend Mentor](https://github.com/keijop/frontend-mentor-interactive-rating).
 Frontend Mentor challenges help you improve your coding skills by building realistic projects.